heathsc/ont_align_stats/README.md

 ## <a name="changes"></a>Changes

+- 0.14.0 Move to using m_htslib.
+Strip out non-indxed handling and bisulfite tags (which are not ONT)
 - 0.13.0 Add more statistics on base composition and mismatches
 - 0.12.1 Correct bug where hts_threads by default was set to 0, which causes the read process to block.
 The default is now equal to n_tasks and can not be set to 0.